neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ---
 > ⏳ 7 minutes

-***Q: How many possible words were there in the poem?***
+***Q2: How many possible words were there in the poem?***

-***Q: Come up with a general equation that you could use to calculate the budget for any type of similar data (occurences of possibilities).***
+***Q3: Come up with a general equation that you could use to calculate the budget for any type of similar data (occurences of possibilities).***

-***Q: What is the "null hypothesis" for this word budget (ie. what is the budget would you expect by chance if the poem was constructed by randomly using the possible words)?***
+***Q4: What is the "null hypothesis" for this word budget (ie. what is the budget would you expect by chance if the poem was constructed by randomly using the possible words)?***

 ⏸️ PAUSE here for class-wide discussion